tillchen/blog/_posts/2019-07-15-JavaScript-tips.md

             this.name = "coding bar"; // Must add `this.`
             alert.log("I'm coding now.");
         }, // A comma here
-        age: 17 // NO comma here
+        age: 17 // NO comma here.
+But can be added after ES5.
+However, not in JSON.
     };
     foo.height = 190; // This adds a new property
     console.log(foo["name"]); // Also works